 After the cake is done, no matter how tired you are always store your cakes correctly.

 - Leaving the cakes open on the counter can cause the cake to dry out with the air.
 So, wrap them in plastic.

 - If you plan to keep the cake in the fridge, wrap it well in double plastic.
-The fridge sucks up moisture and cakes can dry out easily. (keep a slice of bread open the fridge and see how dry it becomes in a few hours - that's what happens to cakes too).
+The fridge sucks up moisture and cakes can dry out easily. (keep a slice of bread open in the fridge and see how dry it becomes in a few hours - that's what happens to cakes too).

-- If you must leave your cake for longer, wrap it well and keep in the freezer.
+- If you must leave your cake for longer, wrap it well and keep it in the freezer.
 The freezer does a wonderful job of keeping the cakes moist.